What Are the Best Lightweight Roof Tiles?

 Fortunately, modern technologies have enabled manufacturers today to be able to create lightweight roof tile alternatives without sacrificing their traditional beauty or durability.
 Lightweight roofing materials, specifically synthetic roof tiles, are less costly to install and don't pose the structural risk of heavier tiles upon a home's frame.

-The experts at Brava Roof Tile have perfected synthetic, lightweight roof tiles as the best alternative to traditional, heavy, natural stone tiles while maintaining the look and durability.
+The experts at Brava Roof Tile have perfected lightweight, synthetic roof tiles as the best alternative to traditional, heavy, natural stone tiles while maintaining the look and durability.

 What Is Synthetic Tile?